resource-watch/slate/source/includes/api/_authentication.md

 ![Auth success](images/authentication/auth-success.png)

+Once generated, a token is valid until any of the associated user information (name, email, or associated applications) changes.
+If your token becomes invalid, you will need to log in and go to [https://api.resourcewatch.org/auth/generate-token](https://api.resourcewatch.org/auth/generate-token) to generate a new token.

 ## How to create a new user

 To create a new user make a request like the one in the sidebar: